Crazygaze/G4Devkit/README.md

 ### IMPORTANT NOTES ###

-* The DevKit binaries available in the downloads section are only for Windows 64-bits at the moment.
-I'll make 32-bits binaries available soon
+* The DevKit binaries available in the downloads section.
+Download only the most recent DevKitBinaries_bxxxx.zip file.
-* The DevKit has unresolved problems dealing with paths with spaces.
-Put your repository in a path without spaces
 * **Any questions, leave me a message**.
 Although there is over 2 years worth of part-time work on this, this repository was put together in a rush so I could share it before the game.
 	* You can contact me at ruimvfigueira@gmail.com